Tyson Gay: Debut season

 Upon turning professional, Gay entered the USA Outdoor Championships, where he took silver in the 200 m with 20.06 s.
-He was selected for the 200 m at the 2005 World Championships in Athletics in Helsinki and finished fourth, beaten by three of his compatriots (Justin Gatlin, Spearmon and John Capel).
+He was selected for the 200 m at the 2005 World Championships in Athletics in Helsinki and finished fourth, beaten by three of his compatriots (Justin Gatlin, Wallace Spearmon and John Capel).
 This completed the unprecedented feat of a single nation taking the top four positions at the championship event.
 Gay formed part of the 4 × 100 m relay team but a poor baton exchange between Mardy Scales and Leonard Scott resulted in disqualification.
 Later in the month, Gay briefly turned his attentions to the 100 m and scored a season's best of 10.08 s at the Rieti Grand Prix.

 He ended the 2005 season on a positive note by winning the gold medal in the 200 m at the World Athletics Final, his first major championship title.
 His time of 19.96 s was his second fastest that year and fourth fastest of any sprinter that season.
 Although he stated that the quality of the competition and memories of Helsinki had made him nervous beforehand, he went on to beat all three American sprinters he had lost to in the World Championships, becoming the first athlete to beat Gatlin over 200 m that season.
 It was not only his rival sprinters that would cause future difficulties, however, as Gay's coach Brauman was indicted for various crimes relating to his time at Barton College and the University of Arkansas at Fayetteville.
 He had helped athletes gain funds and credits that they were not entitled to.
 Following Gay's testimony, the courts ruled that Brauman was guilty and, as a result, Arkansas' two NCAA titles and all of Gay's college track times were annulled.
 None of the athletes were charged with any wrongdoing.
 Although he was imprisoned for 10 months, Brauman continued to train Gay, periodically updating him with coaching routines and techniques.